Description

 IMPORTANT NOTE: This is highly experimental and not recommended.
 Both are potent multi-receptor agonists.

-- Overlapping mechanisms (both activate GCG and GLP-1)
+- Overlapping mechanisms (both start GCG and GLP-1)

 - Unpredictable side effects